Shine Lawyers Main Logo

 What effects do medications have on driving?

-It’s well known that the advancing years can impact our ability to drive – our responsiveness and reflexes begin to slow as our sight and hearing deteriorate.
-What is less known or discussed is the effect of medications on driving.
+It’s well known that the advancing years can impact our ability to drive.
+Our responsiveness and reflexes begin to slow as our sight and hearing can deteriorate.
+What isn’t discussed commonly though, is the effect of medications on driving.

-Older people are more likely to be prescribed or take medication that could have an impact on their driving skills.
+An elderly driver is more likely to be prescribed medication that could have a negative impact on their driving skills.
 Blood pressure medications, painkillers and insomnia drugs can all adversely affect our ability to drive.

 Self-limiting older drivers